PratapSingh13/AWS-Tutorial/AWS-Lambda/AWS Lambda.md

 ***AWS Lambda*** is the service which computes the code without using server.
 It is said to be server-less computing.
 - AWS Lambda is a compute service that let you run code without provisioning and managing the servers.
 - With AWS Lambda you can run code for virtually any type of application or backend service or with zero administration.
-(Here zero administartion means that all the things like who will run the code, maintenance, update and everything all will managed by AWS)
+(Here zero administration means that all the things like who will run the code, maintenance, update and everything all will managed by AWS)
 - AWS Lambda manages all the administration it manages:
   - Provisioning and capacity of comute fleet that offers a balance of memory, CPU, network and other resources.
   - Server and OS maintenance